 Palm Beach County

-- Palm Beach County has been cleared to begin phase one re-opening on Monday, May 11th.
+- Palm Beach County has been cleared to begin phase one re-opening.
 Restaurants and businesses must follow guidance from the Governor's Office and local county officials.

 - Masks or facial coverings are required to be worn in public places throughout Palm Beach County.
 Exempted are persons age 2 and under and individuals with respiratory conditions that preclude the use of a mask.
 The order applies inside all buildings and outdoors when social distancing is not possible.